A science fiction cantata for narrator, mezzo-soprano, electronic instruments, and images

 During all that period I felt that, as I was working, many different parts of myself were moving to find new connections between them.
 I had no idea about the nature of these parts of myself or about how and where to they were moving.

 My own role?
-Nothing more than to permit mu process flow.
+Nothing more than to allow the flow of these processes.

-It might be that any form of creativity has to do with self – Knowledge.
-But that period meant for me something more.
+It might be that any form of creativity has to do with awareness and self -knowledge.
+Nevertheless that period meant for me something more.

 Through my involvement with the Gestalt therapy as a trainee, it was the time that large periods of my life were closing while other ones were opening, in a slow and underground procedure, beyond the areas of thought and consciousness.